 The second largest driver of risk is job change.
 As any administrator will tell you, the hardest part of maintaining a system is regulating users!
 The controls to manage new users on the front end are clear, and can be subject to solid scrutiny.
 When someone leaves a company, there is usually enough noise to encourage effective user removal.
 It’s the piece in the middle that often goes overlooked.
 Movement through an organization, especially where change is common, often leaves users with ‘artifacts’ in the system – access that no longer applies to their job description.
 The aggravating factor here is poor design of access review controls – often the right person isn’t reviewing access, or they may be assigned but are blowing through the review on a Friday afternoon!
 Depending on how much your company is changing, consider upping your frequency of review to head off problems at the pass.

-Segregation of Duties (SOD)
+Separation of Duties (SOD)

-Segregation of duties (SOD) was introduced in Part 2.
+Separation of duties (SOD) was introduced in Part 2.
 Remember how we talked about SAP’s complexity – well, it rears its head again in SOD.
 Because there are so many moving pieces, and because of ‘role bleed’ organizations rarely realize that their users can create a vendor and pay a vendor, or modify bank data and create a payment.
 SOD conflicts can be created via the combination of transactions or even the transaction / authorization object combination.
 Regular SOD reviews are being driven by the PCAOB and external audit firms.
 Annual reviews are the least a company can do, remembering to review the assumptions used to define the company’s ruleset.